ansys/api-eigen-example/doc/source/users_guide/index.rst

    >>>> Server vector addition successful!
 Retrieving vector.
    GRPCClient object destroyed.

-And on the server side you would be seeing these logs:
+On the server side, you see these logs:

 .. code:: bash